Regridding Uncertainty for Statistical Downscaling of Solar Radiation: Bayesian Hierarchical Model (BHM)

 The joint posterior in Eq.~\ref{eq:joint_post_1} becomes

 Then, the joint density conditional on all parameters is

-where now, the covariance matrix $\Sigma$ is of the form $\sigma^2\Omega(\eta)$ and depends on the autocorrelation parameter(s) $\eta$.
+where now, the covariance matrix $\sigma^2\Omega(\eta)$ depends on the autocorrelation parameter(s) $\eta$.
 This is useful for single parameter time series models, such as AR(1) or MA(1), as well higher order models ARMA($p,q$) that are also causal and therefore can be written in an MA($\infty$) representation:

 and it can be shown that the MA($\infty$) process has the autocovariance function

 with the parameters $a_j's$ depending on $p$ and $q$ from the AR and MA process, respectively.

 We now find the marginal posterior for $[\eta|\boldsymbol{y}^i, X^i]$.
 This can be done by averaging over $\boldsymbol{\beta}, \sigma^2$: